 Since opening its doors, Fernbank Museum has won many awards, from Best Museum in Atlanta to Top 10 Museum for Dinosaurs in the World.

-Explore the Permanent Exhibits
+Check Out the Permanent Exhibits

 Fernbank’s permanent exhibits cover dinosaurs, fossils, and the natural history of Georgia.
 You’re greeted at the front of the Museum in Dinosaur Plaza by bronze recreations of dinosaurs.
 Filling the Museum’s Great Hall is the Giants of the Mesozoic exhibit where you can stand at the feet of the world’s largest dinosaurs and find fossil casts in the rockwork.